Ranim-94/HLS/LED_Controller.md

 ## Goal

-This document illustrate the LED controller, as it plays the role of hello world project in HLS.
+This document illustrate the `LED_Controller`, as it plays the role of hello world project in HLS.

-The code for truning LED is straightforward, so we will more focus on the development environment which are: `Vitis` (for writing HLS code), and `Vivado` (for generating bitstream fiel and programming the FGPA board)
+The code for truning LED is straightforward, so we focus more on the development environment which are: `Vitis` (for writing HLS code), and `Vivado` (for generating bitstream file and programming the FGPA board)

 ## Resources